top of page

 Metaphysical Naturalism?

 Mystrikism aligns closely with metaphysical naturalism, which asserts that everything that exists is natural, with no supernatural elements.
 While 'metaphysical' might suggest something beyond the physical, here it means viewing all of reality as entirely natural.
 This is different from methodological naturalism, the approach used in science, where researchers assume natural causes to study the world but without necessarily making claims about what reality ultimately is.
-On the other hand, metaphysical naturalism is a broader belief that everything in existence is part of the natural world."
+On the other hand, metaphysical naturalism is a broader belief that everything in existence is part of the natural world.

 The Union acknowledges that concepts currently classified as supernatural, paranormal, or superstitious could shift into the realm of the natural if repeatable, verifiable, and falsifiable empirical evidence emerges.
 Historically, phenomena once attributed to supernatural forces have been reclassified as natural as scientific inquiry uncovered their underlying mechanisms.
 This potential for reclassification underscores Mystrikism's commitment to the scientific method and naturalism, where the line between the unknown and the known is continuously shaped by evidence and rational exploration.